 Here are the best seafood and fish restaurants in Colorado.

-Stoic and Genuine, located inside Union Station in downtown Denver, is our favorite place to score supreme seafood in Colorado.
+Stoic & Genuine, located inside Union Station in downtown Denver, is our favorite place to score supreme seafood in Colorado.
 No ocean?
 No problem.
 This restaurant flies in fresh seafood daily, sometimes twice.

-The oysters are the star on the menu here, but a close second is the Hamachi Sashimi.
+The oysters are the star on the menu here.
 Feeling wild?
 The Octopus Mortadella with a candied lemon vinaigrette is unusual but surprisingly delicious and a fun way to start your meal.

 Hooked, Beaver Creek